 I played football at Central College and left Pella in 2003 with a B.A. in Business Management, summa cum laude; the Wall Street Journal Award for being the top business student in the Class of 2003, and the Borgman Award for academic performance as a senior on the football team.
 After working as a third-party liability insurance adjuster for a number of self-insured trucking firms in Dubuque, Iowa, I returned to school and graduated with honors from Drake University Law School.
 While I was at Drake, I was a member of Drake Law Review and was elected to the Order of the Coif.
 After being admitted to the Iowa Bar, I accepted a commission as a Judge Advocate with the United States Army.
 Eventually, I deployed to Baghdad, Iraq as part of Operation Iraqi Freedom; Port-Au-Prince, Haiti following the 2010 earthquake as part of Operation Unified Response and to southern Afghanistan as a Brigade Judge Advocate in Operation Enduring Freedom.
 My time in the Army provided a broad background in the practice of law and once-in-a-lifetime responsibility.
 Since I knew estate planning was in my future, I returned for another year of schooling following my separation from the Army that was focused on taxation and estate planning.
 I graduated with distinction from the Georgetown University Law Center with a LLM in 2012.

-I have been recognized by Chambers USA® in the High Net Worth Guide in the area of Private Wealth Law, selected for inclusion in Best Lawyers® in the area of Trusts and Estates, and listed as a “Rising Star” in Super Lawyers® in the area of Estate and Probate.
+I have been recognized by Chambers USA® in the High Net Worth Guide in the area of Private Wealth Law, selected for inclusion in Best Lawyers® in the areas of Closely Held Companies and Family Business Law, Litigation - Trusts and Estates, Tax Law, and Trusts and Estates, and listed in Super Lawyers® in the area of Estate and Probate.

 I am active in a number of civic and professional organizations and try to use my training, experience and knowledge to add value to those respective organizations.
 I am also a frequent speaker on trust, estate planning and business succession-related topics.
 On a personal note, I am married to another lawyer and my wife and I have one son and one daughter.